Molecule substitution: Attach ligands to substrates¶

 ligand_molecules = [ligand.molecule for ligand in ligands]

-for ax, ligand in zip(axes, ligands):
+[ligand.name for ligand in ligands],

 Above we see that cleaving the bonds from O(3)-C(2), O(3)-H(4), Cl(1)-H(2), and C(6)-H(12) will give the acetate, nitrite, chloride, and phenyl substituents, respectively.